 National Hispanic Heritage Month, celebrated September 15 to October 15, recognizes the important contributions of Hispanic and Latino Americans to the United States, as well as celebrates their history and culture.
 September 15 was chosen as the starting day of Hispanic Heritage Month because it is the anniversary of independence for five Latin American countries: Costa Rica, El Salvador, Guatemala, Honduras, and Nicaragua.1 During Hispanic...Continue Reading

-Ed.
-Note: This is a repost from the ACF Family Room Blog.
-View the original post.
+Ed note: This post originally appeared in the ACF Family Room Blog.
+View the original post here.

 Poverty rates are higher for rural children and rural families are more likely to live in extreme poverty.
 These families also face unique challenges, many made worse by geographical isolation.
 Many rural residents lack connections to jobs, resources, and programs intended to improve economic outcomes.
 Families lack transportation, housing...Continue Reading

 Fathers who live apart from their children often come to fatherhood programs with deep feelings of frustration, shame, and hopelessness.
 Many have found themselves becoming the absent dad they swore they would never be.
 Many of the men who participate in fatherhood programs either do not live with their children and/or do not have legal claims to their kids.
 Many dads also face issues around a lack of steady employment, stable housing, and a...Continue Reading